 An interstate truck driver is required by federal law to keep a log of his driving activities and sleep hours.
 He must not drive more than 14 total hours in a day and he is required a 10 hour rest before being allowed to drive again.
 In an attempt to meet a deadline, a driver may exceed those limits and put the lives of other motorists in jeopardy.
-Sleep deprivation and overtiredness is a leading cause of accidents involving large commercial vehicles.
-A Missouri truck accident attorney will carefully review an offending drivers’ time log to see that he met the federal guidelines and challenge any noticed discrepancies.
+Sleep deprivation and over-tiredness is a leading cause of accidents involving large commercial vehicles.
+A Missouri truck accident attorney will be sure to do a thorough investigation of the accident and will work with an accident reconstruction expert.

 In Missouri a truck driver was found liable for the permanent disabilities of a 53-year-old man.
 Travel logs showed that he had surpassed the maximum amount of hours allowed in a given week.
 The judge in this bench trial awarded the man and his wife over $18 million for the drivers’ negligent and reckless driving behavior.
 The family of another Missouri man was awarded a $7 million judgment by a federal jury.
 Once again fatigue was found to be the underlying cause of the accident as the offending driver had also exceeded the amount of hours allowed to drive consecutively.